A new insight into the consistency of smoothed particle hydrodynamics: SPH interpolation theory

-Fulk proved that in the limit of vanishing inter-particle distances $\parallel Sf-Kf\parallel _{\infty}\to 0$, while $\parallel Kf-If\parallel _{\infty}\to 0$ as $h\to 0$. {\it Lemma 1} is valid in any dimension.
+Fulk proved that in the limit of vanishing inter-particle distances $\parallel Sf-Kf\parallel _{\infty}\to 0$, while $\parallel Kf-If\parallel _{\infty}\to 0$ as $h\to 0$.
+Lemma 1 is valid in any dimension.
 Similar conclusions follow for the SPH approximation of the gradient of a function.
-However, a definition of consistency for the particle approximation based solely on the equivalence $\Delta V_{b}\to m_{b}/\rho _{b}$ is incomplete because in general the integral conditions (2) and (5) in discrete form are not exactly satisfied, i.e.,
+However, a definition of consistency for the particle approximation based solely on the equivalence $\Delta V_{b}\to m_{b}/\rho _{b}$ is incomplete because in general the integral conditions (2) and (4) in discrete form are not satisfied exactly, i.e.,

-The same is true for the discrete form of the integral relations (9), implying complete loss of consistency due to the particle approximation.
-Considering the analogy between quasi-Monte Carlo and SPH particle estimates, Monaghan \citep{Monaghan85} first conjectured that for low-discrepancy sequences of particles, as is indeed the case in SPH simulations, the error carried by the particle approximation is $O((\ln {\cal{N}})^{n}/\cal{N})$.
+The same is true for the discrete form of the integral relations (8), leading to complete loss of consistency due to the particle approximation.
+Considering the analogy between quasi-Monte Carlo and SPH particle estimates, Monaghan \citep{Monaghan85} first conjectured that for low-discrepancy (i.e., quasi-regular or quasi-random) sequences of particles, as is indeed the case in SPH simulations, the error carried by the particle approximation is $O((\ln {\cal{N}})^{n}/\cal{N})$.